 Sun Pharma UK Limited is a private company limited by shares which is domiciled and incorporated in England and Wales.
 The registered office is 6-9 The Square, Stockley Park, Uxbridge, UB11 1FW.
-During the year, the name of the entity was changed from Ranbaxy (U.K.) Limited to Sun Pharma UK Limited.

 Accounting Convention

 The financial statements have been prepared under the historical cost convention, and in accordance with the Financial Reporting Standard 102 (FRS 102) 'The Financial Reporting Standard applicable in the UK and Republic of Ireland', and the requirements of the Companies Act 2006.